hzaatiti-NYU/meg-pipeline/docs/source/1-systems/megsystem.rst

 MEG-Channels
 ############

-(This part needs to be rewritten)
-Channels 0 to 222: Gradiometers squids
+Channels 0 to 207: Gradiometers squids

 Channels 208-223: Magnetometers for reference magnetic field (these are used to denoising and to understand the ambiant magnetic field the environment)